The only way to do great work is to love what you do. If you haven’t found it yet, keep looking. Don’t settle. –Steve Jobs, cofounder and CEO of Apple

 Step 3: Prioritize Your Deal Makers

 Prioritize your deal makers and rule out your deal breakers.
 Educational requirements aren’t the only criteria that you will want to consider.
 Do you want to work outside or in an office?
 In the country or a city?
 In a big or small organization?
-For public organization or a private company?
+For a public organization or a private company?
 What type of industry is interesting to you?
 What role do you see yourself playing in the organization?

 Step 4: Make a Preliminary Career Decision